4lch3my/WriteUps/TryHackMe/TryHackMe - Bounty Hacker/README.md

   Deploy the machine with the Start Machine button, also either deploy your [Attack Box](https://tryhackme.com/access) OR Connect to [OpenVPN](https://tryhackme.com/access) and deploy your personal KALI machine.

 ##### 2. Find open ports on the machine
 This is where the basics of recon comes into play.
-To start, I use [nmap] which is default option on the perosnal Kali install I have.
+To start, I use [nmap] which is default option on the personal Kali install I have.
 We start with a basic command
   ` nmap -sC -sV -A MACHINE_IP `
 The -sC flag runs scripts against open ports as well to determine if there are external/common vulnerabilities that we can use outright.
-The -sV probes all open ports it finds to determine if we can get the service/version information. -A outputs in agressive mode, so we can follow along with the commands and enumeration.
+The -sV probes all open ports it finds to determine if we can get the service/version information. -A outputs in aggressive mode, so we can follow along with the commands and enumeration.
   In our NMAP results we get:
 ```
 Starting Nmap 7.93 ( https://nmap.org ) at 2023-03-06 18:41 CET